top of page

 Joining Xu Lab

-We are actively recruiting postdoctoral scholars and PhD students to join our highly productive team (2023/07).
+Xu lab just moved from SUNY Buffalo to Emory and we are actively recruiting postdoctoral scholars and PhD students to join our highly productive team (2024/07).

 Lab address: